sampsyo/quala/README.md

 There is a mostly complete frontend type-checking framework.
 The [TypeAnnotations.h][] template header contains a "library" for writing type systems.

-The code generation aspects are not yet implemented.
+Limited code generation is implemented.
+See the nullness type system for an example that uses IR-level type information to instrument the program with dynamic pointer checks.

 Quala is by [Adrian Sampson][] and made available under the [MIT license][].